Falling in love is pretty much the most exciting thing you can do.

 You can make music, create art, travel, or lose yourself in a cloud of drugs.
 But the simplest, most positive and transformative experience you can have is falling in love with somebody else.
 Stories begin and end with, "and then I fell in love."
 They do so because there's precious little else, beyond music and nature, that elicits a full-body yes like love does.

 I live in Berlin.
 Half of the newcomers to this city moved here for techno and the other half moved for love, and then realized that techno (124bpm forever) was more stable than love.
-Because of its instability, love—real love—is super rare and if we don't learn to be a little gentler with it and each other, it will get rarer to the point where we talk about it like we talk about clean air in urban areas.
+Because of its instability, love—real love—is super rare, and if we don't learn to be a little gentler with it and one another, it will get rarer to the point where we talk about it like we talk about clean air in urban areas.

 Thinking about that got me worried, then that made me anxious so I called my therapist, Bojan Lapčević, in Serbia to ask for his breakup advice.